sputier/CQELight/README.md

 # CQELight

-CQELight is a DDD, Command Query & Event Sourcing base framework
+CQELight is a DDD, Command Query & Event Sourcing extensible and customisable base framework